gitiliya/CDNgen/README.md

 # CDNgen
-Generates random discord images by trying to guess link.
-Returns image to webhook if found.
+Generates random discord images, what is there more to say.